julievrnt/easi-gui/docs/source/adding_nodes.rst

    #define FOONODE 26;

 Now go to ``foonode.cpp``.
 The type of node is then FOONODE.
-Since !Foo is a local tag, the variable localTag should be set as "Foo" (yaml-cpp adds the exclamation point).
-The Foo node should then look like the Constant Map node.
+Since "!Foo" is a local tag, the variable localTag should be set as "Foo" (yaml-cpp adds the exclamation point).
+The **Foo** node should then look like the **Constant Map** node.
 This means that, in each dimension's row, it will have first an editable line, then a spin box and finally a remove button.
 The indexes for the remove button and the editable line are then respectively 2 and 0.
 As for the title, "foo" ist enough.
 In the constructor, add the following lines:

 .. code-block:: cpp